ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * `purse_uref` A specific purse identified by the associated [`URef`](./types_chain.md#uref).

-## ReactorState

-The state of the reactor, which will return one of the following:

-* `Initialize` Get all components and reactor state set up on start.

-* `CatchUp` Orient to the network and attempt to catch up to tip.

-* `Upgrading` Running commit upgrade and creating immediate switch block.

-* `KeepUp` Stay caught up with tip.

-* `Validate` Node is currently caught up and is an active validator.

-* `ShutdownForUpgrade` Node should be shut down for upgrade.

 ## ReservationKind

 Container for bytes recording location, type and data for a gas reservation.